 Brisbane City Council is getting you home quicker and safer by delivering better roads for Brisbane and keeping the suburbs moving.

 We’re making Brisbane better by taking coordinated action to fix congestion, build better transport networks and improve safety and traffic flow on suburban roads through the Better Roads for Brisbane Fund.

-A joint $500 million commitment with the Australian Government means 11 congestion-busting projects can get underway in Brisbane over the next three years.
+A joint $500 million commitment with the Australian Government will deliver congestion-busting projects and safety improvements right across Brisbane.
 This means you can spend less time on the road and more time doing what’s important.

 Upcoming road projects

 We're upgrading major corridors with more lanes and better intersections to improve safety and traffic flow in Indooroopilly, Rochedale, Ransome, Newstead, Mount Gravatt and Bracken Ridge.